build-on-aws/content/posts/ci-cd-pipelines-for-two-connected-services-using-aws-copilot/index.md

 ## Conclusion

 I hope you followed the steps outlined above and enjoyed configuring the infrastructure to host you microservices application on Amazon ECS, and also deployed a CI/CD pipeline for your application code deployment using AWS Copilot.
-AWS Copilot is a powerful CLI that helps you accelerate from 0 to 100 MPH under 60 mins in building the infrastructure and deployment platform that is well architected and applied with AWS best practices.
+AWS Copilot is a powerful CLI that helps you accelerate building efficient CI/CD Pipelines for connected microservices in under an hour using AWS Copilot that is well architected and applied with AWS best practices.
 Also, if you see how you reused an existing environment and application while creating the frontend service, you can add more microservices with their own CI/CD processes in a similar way as when the functionality of your application is enhanced.